vangelisv/thea/README.md

 ## Reasoning support

 The DLP subset of OWL2-DL can be translated to logic programs using a transformation defined by Grosof.
-See owl2_to_prolog_dlp.pl
+See `owl2_to_prolog_dlp.pl`

-The resulting programs can be used with Prologs such as Yap and XSB.
+The resulting programs can be used with tabled Prolog systems such as YAP, XSB or SWI-Prolog.
 There are also hooks for answer set programming and disjunctive datalog systems such as DLV.

-There is also a very partial TBox reasoner in owl2_reasoner.pl, and an ad-hoc reasoner in owl2_basic_reasoner.pl that can be used with a non-tabled prolog such as SWI; however, this gives incomplete results.
+There is also a very partial TBox reasoner in `owl2_reasoner.pl`, and an ad-hoc reasoner in `owl2_basic_reasoner.pl` that can be used with non-tabled Prolog implementation; however, this gives incomplete results.

 The DIG interface from Thea1 has yet to be converted.
 However, as we now have OWLLink support, and DIG is being retired in favor of OWLLink.

 You can also use java reasoners via the OWLAPI bridge.
-See owl2_owlapi_java.pl
+See `owl2_owlapi_java.pl`

-For more information see Reasoning_using_Thea.txt
+For more information see [Reasoning_using_Thea.md](Reasoning_using_Thea.md)

 ## Relationship to SWI-Prolog SemWeb Library